hypo69/hypotez/docs/ru/src/endpoints/advertisement/facebook/scenarios/post_message.py.md

     Args:
-        d (Driver): The driver instance used for interacting with the webpage. message (SimpleNamespace | str): The category containing the title and description to be sent.
+        d (Driver): The driver instance used for interacting with the webpage. category (SimpleNamespace): The category containing the title and description to be sent.

     Returns:
         bool: `True` if the title and description were sent successfully, otherwise `None`.